-While the release of the experimental SOP indexes will increase the usefulness of the available price data, it represents a very incomplete picture of the inflation process because of limitations in both the scope, and the coverage, of the indexes.
+While the release of the experimental SOP indexes has increased the usefulness of the available price data, it represents a very incomplete picture of the inflation process because of limitations in both the scope, and the coverage, of the indexes.

-Firstly, data availability has limited the coverage of the initial SOP indexes to goods producing industries, pending the establishment of service sector collections.
+Firstly, data availability has limited the coverage of the current SOP indexes to a subset of the services and construction industries, pending the establishment of additional collections.

 Further, the scope of a fully comprehensive data model would incorporate all the key aggregates contained in the Input-Output framework.
-Thus, in addition to industry output and imports, the scope of a complete model would include primary inputs - ie, labour costs, gross operating surplus (GOS) and indirect taxes - as each of these elements represent an important potential source of inflationary pressure.
+Thus, in addition to industry output and imports, the scope of a complete model would include primary inputs - ie, labour costs, gross operating surplus (GOS) and indirect (or product) taxes - as each of these elements represent an important potential source of inflationary pressure.